Journal Articles

 Keywords : environmental justice, indigenous people, National Park, Taroko people, ethnic reconciliation, land rights, Magau National Park

 Since the 19th century, capitalist expansion has increasingly penetrated into the world’s remote areas; such has also been the case in Taiwan.
 This paper discusses the indigenous Taroko people of Hualien County in eastern Taiwan and how their land and resource rights have been systematically exploited by the establishment of Taroko National Park.
 Applying an environmental justice approach, this paper subsequently investigates both human and environmental consequences of the environmental injustices done to the Taroko people.
 Finally, this paper examines the newly established Taroko National Park Cultural Consulting Committee.
-The committee was established in early 2002, with the aim of bringing reconciliation between Taroko Nationa!
-Park/the Taiwanese government and the Taroko people.
+The committee was established in early 2002, with the aim of bringing reconciliation between Taroko National Park/the Taiwanese government and the Taroko people.
 With evidence from my field research, this paper will discuss 1) whether and to what extent the process of ethnic reconciliation has started, and 2) ways to improve this process.

 Women Seeking Environmental Justice